chrisjcoates/Frame-Grouping-Tool/README.md

 ## Overview

-The **Frame Grouping Tool** lets you upload an Excel file of structural openings (with height, width, and depth values) and automatically groups them into compatible frame sets based on standard and maximum tolerance values.
+The **Frame Grouping Tool** lets you upload an Excel file of structural openings (with height, width, and depth, and fire rating values) and automatically groups them into compatible frame sets based on standard and maximum tolerance values.

 This tool is designed to assist with creating take-offs from architectural door set schedules for buildings.